Is cold email dead? Far from it.

 You try to have a normal conversation with them.
 But every time you bring something up, they jiu-jitsu their way into talking about themselves.

 Yet you read emails like this all the time:

-I, I, I. Me, me, me.
-This email is full of a lot about their company and not a lot about the reader.
+I, I, I. We, we, we This email is all about their company and not about the reader.

 If you’re talking that much about you, then how can your lead really feel out what’s in it for them?

 After you nail the intro, you enter what’s called the “what’s in it for them” stage.
-This entire part should be about three things:
+This should be about three things: